TIBCOSoftware/snappy-cloud-tools/docker/README.md

  The above logs display that the cluster has started successfully on the three containers.

-5. **Connect SnappyData with the Command Line Client**
+5. **Connect to the cluster (in step 3) using Snappy shell**

- The following example illustrates how to connect with snappy-shell.
+ The following example illustrates how to connect to the cluster using Snappy shell.

- [Download](https://github.com/SnappyDataInc/snappydata/releases/download/v0.8/snappydata-0.8-bin.tar.gz) the binary files from the SnappyData repository.
-Go the location of the **bin** directory in the SnappyData home directory, and then start the snappy-shell.
+ [Download](http://snappydatainc.github.io/snappydata/install) the binary files from the SnappyData repository.
+Go the location of the **bin** directory in the SnappyData home directory, and then run the following command:

  ```
- bin$ ./snappy-shell
+ $ bin/snappy
- SnappyData version 0.8
+ SnappyData version 1.0.0
  snappy>
  ```
   Note: If you want to connect to SnappyData with DB client tools like dbSchema, DBVisualizer or Squirrel SQL client,  the jar **snappydata-store-client-1.5.4.jar** file available on the official [SnappyData Release page](#https://github.com/SnappyDataInc/snappydata/releases).
 Refer to the documentation provided by your client tool for instructions on how to make a JDBC connection.